 For Christmas 2016, Virtue Fusion ran arguably the biggest bingo promotion ever, a million pound bingo game.
 In this 90 ball game, the full house prize was £500,000, the prize for two lines was £200,000 and the prize for one line was £100,000.
 The remaining £200,000 was split between 1TG/2TG cards (£100,000) and all non winning cards (£100,000).
 With a ticket price of £2, this game offered the opportunity to win hundreds of thousands of pounds (but not the entire million) and in the event the full house prize was shared making 2 lucky players £250,000 richer each.

 But is it possible that someone might win a whole million pounds on a bingo game?

-The notion of winning a million pounds on bingo is not a new one – there are at least three online bingo networks currently advertising million pound prizes for bingo games and others have done so in the past.
+The notion of winning a million pounds on bingo is not a new one – many bingo sites are either currently advertising million pound prizes for bingo games or have done so in the past.
 But is it REALLY possible to win a million pounds playing online bingo?